netzhuffle/parmelae-bot/README.md

 # Parmelä Bot

-The most helpful bot you’ve ever seen on Telegram.
+“The most helpful bot you’ve ever seen on Telegram.”

+This is a personal fun project to try various AI and Telegram bot things.

+It is not set up for general usage and breaks most software development practices for good code.

+Test coverage is terrible, but I do have lots of fun trying out new things here and there.

 # Prepare for development